The Role Mechanics Play in Airplane Accidents

 Aviation accidents are life-altering tragedies.
 An experienced aviation attorney should be immediately retained in order to keep close watch on what could be a prolonged investigation to determine the cause of the accident.

-As one of South Florida's most respected and oldest law firms, Stabinski & Funt, P.A., has helped many clients to understand their legal rights and responsibilities and to receive financial compensation for their loss.
+As one of Florida's most respected and oldest law firms, Stabinski & Funt, P.A., has helped many clients to understand their legal rights and responsibilities and to receive financial compensation for their loss.
 We work on a contingency basis, which means that there is no fee or cost to you if there is no recovery.
 To learn more about how we can help you after an aviation accident, contact us for a free consultation by calling (305) 964-8644, or fill out a case evaluation form.

 Categories: